 8. Having cable TV for too long

-My cable TV bill was pretty reasonable for a while, after I moved to the East Coast, my cable TV bill went up big time.
+When I moved to the East Coast, my cable TV bill went up big time.
 I tolerated it for a year, but then when they raised it over 10%, I said “enough is enough” and experimented with free broadcast TV.
-After I did that, I realized I should have dumped cable a long time ago.
+After I did that, I realized I should have dumped expensive cable TV a long time ago.
 Total loss = $1100

 10. Buying crap I didn’t need